karlorz/obsidian-github-mcp/README.md

 - **getFileContents**: Retrieve the contents of specific notes, documents, or files from your Obsidian vault
 - **searchFiles**: Enhanced search with multiple modes:
   - `filename`: Find files by exact filename (perfect for "OKR 2025" type searches)
   - `path`: Search anywhere in file paths
   - `content`: Search within file contents
   - `all`: Comprehensive search across filenames, paths, and content
+- **searchCode**: Search for specific code patterns and text within file contents (similar to `gh search code`):
+  - Find specific code snippets, quotes, or text patterns within your notes
+  - Filter by programming language or file type
+  - Get ranked results with relevance scores
+  - Supports pagination for large result sets

 ### Project Management Integration